yonitjio/exploring-odoo/ai_bot/README.md

-# Querying Odoo database with AI and RAG
+# Querying Odoo database with AI
 > [!WARNING]
 > This module is purely experimental and for educational purpose use only.
 >